daihui/QuantumWalkSimulation/README.md

 # 2D Quantum Walk Simulation
 This is a simple 2D classical random walk and quantum walk simulation project.
-There are two part of simulation:
+There are two parts of simulation:

 -  Classical Random walk